Sale EM TableNow: $4,696.25

 Jean Prouvé originally designed the EM Table for the "Maison Tropique" project.
 "EM" stands for: Entretroise Métallique.

-Material(s): Steel, oak veneer
+Material(s): Steel, solid oak or solid walnut

 Designer: Jean Prouvé